-- The Digital COVID Certificate is a digital proof that a person has been vaccinated against COVID-19 (vaccination certificate), or has received a negative test result (test certificate), or has recovered from COVID-19 (recovery certificate; proof that a person has had and recovered from COVID-19 within the last 180 days).
+- The Digital COVID Certificate is a digital proof that a person has been vaccinated against COVID-19 (vaccination certificate), or has recovered from COVID-19 (recovery certificate; proof that a person has had and recovered from COVID-19 within the last 180 days).

 - Every digital COVID certificate has a QR code with a digital signature – allowing an easy, safe and secure verification of certificates when entering, for example, a restaurant, bar or café, cinema, theatre, event, or swimming pool.

 The EU Digital COVID Certificate entered into application on 1 July 2021.
 Depending on the country you are in, there are specific rules that apply.
 In Austria the following specific rules apply:

 - For vaccinations which are administered in two doses (BioNTech/Pfizer, Moderna, AstraZeneca) proof of vaccination is valid from the day of the second vaccination for a period of 360 days.